BrunoReboul/ram-config-template/docs/known_errors.md

 RAM has arround 130 cloud functions depending on the number of rules and asset to monitor.
 So it is ok to redeploy all one a day.

+### Cloud build triggers

+Default 300 triggers per projects.
+May be upgraded to 500.

 ## publish2fs logs

 ### `An internal error occurred` on SET document